-Percentages have been rounded to whole numbers and as a consequence some percentages may not sum to 100.
+Percentages have been rounded to whole numbers or to one decimal place and may not always sum to 100%.

 Official Statistics

 These are 'Official Statistics' as defined in Section 6 of the Statistics and Registration Services Act 2007.
 Statisticians from the Northern Ireland Statistics and Research Agency are seconded to the PPS and are responsible for ensuring that the statistics produced comply with the Code of Practice for Official Statistics.